ktor-doc-jp/ktor-doc-jp/pages/servers/raw-sockets.md

 This functionality is exposed through the `io.ktor:ktor-network:$ktor_version` artifact.
 {: .note.artifact }

-In order to create sockets, either server or client sockets, you have to use the `aSocket` builder, with an optional `ActorSelectorManager`: `aSocket(selector)` or just `aSocket()`.
+In order to create either server or client sockets, you have to use the `aSocket` builder, with an optional `ActorSelectorManager`: `aSocket(selector)` or just `aSocket()`.

 Then use: